Museo Stibbert: History of the family and museum

 Frederick Stibbert inherited the entire estate from his grandfather and did not work for the rest of his life.
-Instead, he dedicated his life to collecting objects, antiques, and artifacts and turned his villa into a museum.
-When the size of the collections outgrew the villa, Stibbert hired architect Giuseppe Poggi, painter Gaetano Bianchi and sculptor Passaglia to add on rooms.
+Instead, he dedicated his life to collecting objects, antiques and artefacts, and turned his villa into a museum.
+When the size of the collections outgrew the villa, Stibbert hired the architect Giuseppe Poggi, the painter Gaetano Bianchi and the sculptor Passaglia to add on rooms.